Try JustDone

 Why Humanize AI Content?

-Still not sure what this looks like?
+Still not sure what AI text looks like?
 I recently broke down a list of common AI phrases that make your writing sound robotic.
 Check that out if you want to learn what to avoid in your own writing.

 Let’s say you asked ChatGPT to write a short personal statement for a scholarship.
 It responds with this: